CCSI-Toolset/oxyfuel/README.md

 **OxyCombustionMax** -
 A framework in GAMS for synthesis of coal oxycombustion power plants using advanced optimization algorithms.
 The 2013 release focuses on cryogenic ASU modeling and optimization.

+Note: This product is also part of the [Oxy-CombustionModels Bundle](../../../Oxy-CombustionModels_bundle)

+## Getting Started

 See installation and user guide documents in the [documentation](./docs) subdirectory.

 ## Authors